 Updating your old content is an excellent way to improve your SEO game, reach new audiences, and launch your website toward success.
 Your blog likely has dozens of old posts that can become big hits with just a bit of re-working.

 At Connective, we understand all the complex ins and outs of SEO strategies and ranking factors.
 If you need help refreshing your old content, researching keywords, or ranking higher, we can help.
-Call us at Connective today at (818) 570-5620 to speak with our SEO experts today.
+Contact us at Connective today to speak with our SEO experts today.